kundajelab/deeplift/README.md

 Returns symbolic variables representing the importance scores.
 This is a convenience function that returns `self.get_mxts()*self.get_diff_from_default_vars()`

 ###The Forward Pass
 Here are the steps necessary to implement a forward pass.
+If executed correctly, the results should be identical (within numerical precision) to a forward pass of your original model, so this is definitely worth doing as a sanity check.
 Note that if autoconversion (as described in the quickstart) is an option, you can skip steps (1) and (2).

 1. Create a blob object for every layer in the network
 2. Tell each blob what its inputs are via the `set_inputs` function.
 The argument to `set_inputs` depends on what the blob expects